Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 _Note 2: I've come to realize that programming terms are completely useless at conveying meanings because everyone seems to understand them differently.
 In this article I will be relying on the "standard" definitions, where unit testing targets the smallest separable parts of code, end-to-end testing targets software's outermost entry points, while integration testing is for everything in-between._

-_Note 3: if you don't feel like reading the entirety of the article, you can skip to the end for the summary._

 ## Fallacies of unit testing

 Unit tests, as evident by the name, revolve around the concept of a "unit", which denotes a very small isolated part of a larger system.
 There is no formal definition of what a unit is or how small it should be, but it's mostly accepted that it corresponds to an individual function of a module (or method of an object).